shekfeh/gromacs-tutorials/2_methane_in_water/README.md

 Now go into `oplsaa.ff` and open `aminoacids.rtp`.
 You'll notice several residues already in the file.
 We're going to add a new file called `methane.rtp` for our methane with a residue that we'll call `CH4`.
 Close `aminoacids.rtp`.
-We'll need to tell pdb2gmx the atoms and bonds in the atom in our residue file.
+We'll need to tell *gmx pdb2gmx* the atoms and bonds in the atom in our residue file.
 We could also tell it the angles, but we'll leave them out, since *gmx pdb2gmx* will figure it out for us.
 You should create with the following contents and save as `methane.rtp` in the `oplsaa.ff` directory: